-A cashable bonus is one that where you are allowed to withdraw the bonus amount after you have been able to satisfy the wagering requirements.
-So, if you deposit £100, got a £100 bonus and hit your wagering requirements, you would be able to withdraw both your deposit, your bonus and any winnings from that bonus.
+A cashable bonus is where you are allowed to withdraw the bonus amount after you have been able to satisfy the wagering requirements.
+So, if you deposit £100, got a £100 bonus and hit your wagering requirements, you would be able to withdraw both your deposit, your bonus, and any winnings from that bonus.

-A non-cashable bonus, sometimes referred to as a stick bonus is where you are able to use the bonus money to bet, but you can’t withdraw the money, even after satisfying the wagering requirements.
-For example, you deposit £100, get £100 bonus, but when it comes to withdraw, you can only withdraw your original stake and any winnings you’ve racked up at the casino.
+A non-cashable bonus, sometimes referred to as a stick bonus, is where you are able to use the bonus money to bet, but you can’t withdraw the money later, even after satisfying the wagering requirements.
+For example, you deposit £100, get £100 bonus, but you can only withdraw your original stake plus any winnings you’ve racked up using the bonus, not the bonus itself.

-Obviously from these it’s best to hunt out the cashable bonus as it means that you are getting more from the casino in terms of actual cash, rather than what would technically just be a free-play pass with their money.
+Obviously, it’s best to hunt out the cashable bonus as it means that you are getting more from the casino in terms of actual cash, rather than what would technically just be a free-play pass if there were no winnings.

 In order to stop people just placing a single bet that covers the wagering amount, casinos often limit the amount that you can bet.
-Well, they actually wont limit the amount you can bet, but they instead limit the amount a bet can contribute.
+Well, they won’t actually limit the amount you can bet, but they will limit how much of that bet contributes to the wagering requirements.

-For example, you need to place £2,000 worth of wagers with the casino to clear you bonus.
+For example, you need to place £2,000 worth of wagers with the casino to clear your bonus.
 The casino has a maximum bet contribution of £10.
-This means that you would then need to place at least 200 bets at £10 each.
-You can of course bet more than this, but only £10 of the amount will be counted towards clearing your bonus.
+This means that you would need to place at least 200 bets of £10 each.
+You can of course bet more than this, but only £10 of the stake amount will be counted towards clearing your bonus.

 The number of games that are going to contribute towards clearing your bonus will be limited as well.
 They are usually limited in terms of type.
-So, they a bonus might be limited to just slots, with table games, live casino games, side games etc. excluded from clearing your bonus.
+So, the bonus might be limited to just slots, with money spent table games, live casino games, side games etc. excluded from clearing your bonus.

-The reason they do this is that the house edge is drastically reduced on some games over others.
-For example, you could go and sit and bet on red/black on a roulette table to clear through your bonus pretty quickly.
-This would be good for the punter, but the idea of having all these bonus terms to continue to encourage the person to keep playing at the casino.
+The reason they do this is that the house edge is drastically lower on some games than on others.
+For example, you could go and bet on red/black on a roulette table to clear through your bonus pretty quickly, as it’s almost 50/50 odds.
+This would be good for the punter, but no so good for the casino.

-If you fail to clear the full bonus in that time then your bonus will be moved.
-The casino may state that any winnings from the bonus money will be removed from your account as well.
+If you fail to clear the full bonus within that time then your bonus will be removed.
+What’s worse, the casino may state that any winnings from the bonus money will also be removed from your account.

-A lot of casinos will limit the amount you can win with your bonus.
+A lot of casinos will limit the amount you can win with your bonus, setting it to a maximum profit of £500, for example.
 Again, this number will range and it’s one of the few downsides to claiming these sorts of promotions.

 For example, it could happen that you win a jackpot on one of the slots worth tens of thousands of pounds.
-But, if you’re playing with bonus money then it’s likely the casino will have a cap on the amount you can win, severely reducing this price and potentially voiding it altogether.
+However, if you’re playing with bonus money then it’s likely the casino will have a cap on the amount you can win using bonus funds, severely reducing this amount and potentially voiding it all together.

-If you are a player that likes to bonus hunt and chase for the big prizes, then using bonus money or opting into a bonus might not be the best route for you.
+If you are a player that likes to bonus hunt and chase for the big prizes, then using bonus money to do this, or opting into a bonus just before you go on the hunt might not be the best route for you.

 Knowledge is power

-The fact that you’ve got this far in the article shows that you are looking to learn more about how casino bonus work.
+The fact that you’ve got this far in the article shows that you are looking to learn more about how casino bonuses work.
 This is a really good thing.